KaganBaldiran/FusionFrame-Engine/README.md

 # FusionFrame-Engine
-2D Engine for a University Project
+2D-3D Engine and 3D Flappy Bird Game using FusionFrame for a University Project

 ## Libraries
 - Glew for function binding